-Acacia dealbata silver wattle
+Acacia dealbata

 A large silver wattle is just north of Museum Drive, between Palm Drive and Lasuen Street, within the relocated pool from the old men’s gym; note the foundation stones of the columns nearby.
-One on Campus Drive at the southeast corner with Lomita Drive, near the Anderson Collection, fell down in 2023 and may be resprouting.
+One on Campus Drive at the southeast corner with Lomita Drive, near the Anderson Collection, fell down in 2023 and is resprouting.
 Substantial numbers can be found in the area of Frenchman’s and Gerona Roads.

 Illustrations: Jasper Ridge plant photo archive.